 - Allows managers to examine trends to determine accomplishments and identify areas for improvement.

 The U.S. Office of Personnel Management (OPM) administers the survey to all federal agencies, typically in the spring.
-A full-census survey is administered to all eligible (full and part-time permanent) employees in even-numbered years, and in odd-numbered years it is administered to a random sample of employees.

 Once OPM releases the government-wide data, the Partnership for Public Service uses a subset of the data to create the Best Places to Work Index rankings for federal government agencies.
 This index includes: